-Once you have completed your 28-day pre-study (56 hours) and are either scheduled to take the 3-day licensing course/webinar or your Pre-Licensing exam (applies to self-study only) you should discuss scheduling the state exam with your mentor.
+Once you have completed your 28-day pre-study (56 hours) you should discuss scheduling the state exam with your mentor.
 If you and your mentor are confident in your progress, then we recommend moving forward with scheduling your exam.
 Do not put the exam off too long that you begin to forget the important information.

-About the Exam and Helpful Tips - The state licensing exam is 150 graded multiplechoice questions, and you have 170 minutes to complete the exam.
+About the Exam and Helpful Tips - The state licensing exam is 150 graded multiple-choice questions, and you have 170 minutes to complete the exam.
 To pass the exam, you must score a minimum of 70% or have answered 105 questions correctly.
 There may also be up to 10 ungraded questions included in the exam.
 These are questions that are being considered for future exams but must be "tested" first.